Home / Academics / Clinical Education Program / Immigration Law Clinic

 Immigration Law Clinic

-The Immigration Clinic connects students with real immigration cases, representing clients in proceedings that shape their futures.
+The Immigration Law Clinic connects students with real immigration cases, representing clients in proceedings that shape their futures.

 About the Clinic

-• Conduct client interviewing and counseling
+• Client interviewing and counseling

-• Develop case planning and implementation strategies
+• Case planning and implementation

-• Advocate before administrative and judicial bodies
+• Advocacy before administrative and judicial bodies

 Recent Impact & Victories